aatmunbaxi/site/content/misc/astrophotos.md

 <summary>Details</summary>
 <div class="details">

-It&rsquo;s been a while since I took this image, but I belive it total around 3 hours of integration
+It's been a while since I took this image, but I belive it total around 3 hours of integration
 </div>
 </details>